Automattic/jetpack/readme.txt

 **Major Enhancements**

 * [Lazy Images](https://jetpack.com/support/lazy-images/): after a Beta period, you can now enable this new feature from Jetpack > Settings in your dashboard.
-* Search: Jetpack's [Search feature](https://jetpack.com/support/search/) is now out of Beta!
+* [Elasticsearch-powered search](https://jetpack.com/features/design/elasticsearch-powered-search/): also out of Beta!
 We've improved the way data is indexed behind the scenes, and made changes to the Search widget and its filters.
+(Elasticsearch is a trademark of Elasticsearch BV, registered in the U.S. and in other countries.)

 **Enhancements**